Mighty the Armadillo

 Mighty has only appeared in three video games.
 His first was the arcade game SegaSonic the Hedgehog along with another one-game character, Ray the Flying Squirrel.
 Here, his best friend, none other than Sonic himself, and Ray, were all being held captive by Dr. Eggman, and the game revolved around the trio escaping while avoiding the death-traps of Eggman's Prison Island.

-After 23 years of absence, Mighty is set to finally return as a playable character alongside Ray in Sonic Mania Plus, a definitive version of Sonic Mania.
-In this game, Mighty has a new move known as the Hammer Drop, which is a downward slam attack.
+After 23 years of absence, Mighty finally returns as a playable character alongside Ray in Sonic Mania Plus, a definitive version of Sonic Mania.
+In this game, Mighty has a new move known as the Hammer Drop, which is a downward slam attack, and his shell can protect him from enemy attacks whenever he is curled up.
+He can also bounce off spikes harmlessly, but only once per jump.
+In Encore Mode, he is trapped in a capsule with Ray in Angel Island Zone and has to be rescued by Sonic.

-Mighty has also made a guest appearance in the game Gale Racer.
+Mighty has made a guest appearance in the Sega Saturn title Gale Racer.
 In Sonic Gems Collection, an entire page of Knuckles' Chaotix artwork was shown, including Mighty's.
-Some say it subtly implies that Chaotix was going to be on the disk, much like how Sonic CD was originally supposed to appear in Sonic Mega Collection.
+Some say it subtly implies that Chaotix was going to be on the disc, much like how Sonic CD was originally supposed to appear in Sonic Mega Collection.

-Chaotix's instruction manual fleshed out some details about his personality, such as having great strength.
-However, the only way he demonstrates the so called strength, is his wall-kick move, a move which was later given to Sonic in Sonic Unleashed and Super Smash Bros.
+Chaotix's instruction manual initially fleshed out some details about his personality, such as having great strength.
+However, the only way he demonstrated the so-called strength, is his wall-kick move, a move which was later given to Sonic in Sonic Unleashed and Super Smash Bros.
 Brawl, possibly in subtle reference to Mighty.
 It also reveals he is a pacifist, just like Tikal and Cream the Rabbit.

 Mighty has been the strength both in the Fleetway and Archie universes.
 He has acted as a friendly rival to Espio.
 In the Archie universe, he went on a solo adventure to find Ray and in the Fleetway universe, he had some trouble to keep his half-crazed father, Blockhead Bill, under control.